jtdowney/terraform-static-site/README.md

 * You want HTTPS everywhere
 * You want a naked top level domain that serves content
-* You want www. to redirect to the top level domain
+* You want a www subdomain to redirect to the top level domain
 * You're ok with SNI for HTTPS (avoids an expensive dedicated IP fee)

 ## Usage